ManasMadan/Quizify-Frontend/README.md

 - PWA - Init and Cache Versioning
 - OnClick and More Events - Seperate Function Handlers
 - Next JS Integration : Removing React-Router-Dom
+- Profile Page TO Show User Stats and Random Avatar using [This](https://avatars.dicebear.com/)

 ## Tech Stack